I Want To...

 Neuromuscular Rehabilitation: Why Choose Johns Hopkins

-- Our team provides extensive testing and multi-specialty care for patients with various neuromuscular disorders, including many rare conditions.
+- Our team provides extensive testing and multi-specialty care for patients with various neuromuscular disorders, including many rare or commonly misdiagnosed conditions, such as postural orthostatic tachycardia syndrome.

 - Whether you are a local, out-of-state or international patient, we work with your doctor to help you continue your rehabilitation plan at home.